Amino Acid Therapy for Addiction

 So, how can we increase the amount of serotonin in the brain utilizing tryptophan as a precursor?
 The answer lies in the timing of supplementation.
 Between meals, the levels of circulating amino acids in the bloodstream decreases.
 By supplementing with an individual amino acid when one is between meals, we are allowing that particular amino acid to become more available to be taken up by the transporter at the blood-brain barrier.
 Once the amino acid is taken up in the brain, it can then be used for neurotransmitter production.

-Amino acid therapy is often used to help address withdawal symptoms.
+Amino acid therapy is often used to help address withdawal symptoms and aids addiction treatment.
 Each neurotransmitter has a specific amino acid, which is required for its synthesis and plays a particular role within the brain and body.